bpmutter/xyz/journey/_posts/2020-09-20-on-minimalism.markdown

 It all boils down to minimalism.

-The purpose of jinyoung.xyz is not to be an e-commerce platform, or a site that requires user-tracked data for its existence. jinyoung.xyz will thrive, I hope, without a single viewer count for now, as I've been more concerned about keeping active on this public journal than to be obsessed over site-traffic.
+The purpose of jinyoung.xyz is not to be an e-commerce platform, or a site that requires user-tracked data for its continued existence. jinyoung.xyz will thrive, I hope, without even a single viewer count for now, as I've been more concerned about keeping active on this public journal than to be obsessed over site-traffic.

-While it would be nice for me to see how the website is doing, and how it's ahead of the curve for SEO, I am more concerned about our collective lack of understanding on the way our data is used in the digital world.
+While it would be nice for me to see how the website is doing, and how it's ahead of the curve for SEO, I am more concerned about our collective lack of understanding of the way our data is used in the digital world.

 It could be that I, the site owner, only have to write in some Javascript snippet to the main HTML script to integrate Google Analytics, and that I wouldn't exactly have to go out of my way to learn 'how to figure this technology out'.